Find Cheap Auto Insurance Quotes in Your Area

 Despite the fact that your personal policy won't cover you while your car is rented, you will still have to buy your own car insurance policy.
 Nearly every state requires car insurance to register and drive a private vehicle, and Turo requires you to have your own coverage, as well.
 However, you don't need to buy any special coverage from your regular insurer.

-Unfortunately, we couldn't find any evidence of any Turo-friendly car insurers—we found reports of Geico and Progressive both rejecting customers who wanted to use their cars for Turo.
-Even Liberty Mutual, which provides Turo's own corporate policy, doesn't always approve prospective hosts.
+Unfortunately, we couldn't find any evidence of any Turo-friendly car insurers.
+Progressive, Geico and State Farm agents all told us they will not insure vehicles for car sharing services, such as Turo.
+Even Liberty Mutual, which provides Turo's own corporate policy, doesn't allow sharing on personal insurance but can on some business policies.

 However, you won't receive any help from Turo if your car is damaged or stolen, so it's important that you only insure your car this way if you understand what's required of you.